ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

     > In iOS, a multi-user environment is not supported out of the box.

-    The entire content of the class could be found at [WebView/SSO-WebView-1/SSO-WebView-1/WebViewController.swift](WebView/SSO-WebView-1/SSO-WebView-1/WebViewController.swift)
+    The entire content of the class can be found at [WebView/SSO-WebView-1/SSO-WebView-1/WebViewController.swift](WebView/SSO-WebView-1/SSO-WebView-1/WebViewController.swift)

     The key elements of this class are these: